Phone Bills Assistance

 The purpose of the program is to ensure that all Americans have access to phone service, thus enabling them to search for jobs, call emergency services when needed, and connect to family and friends.

-This is done through Link Up (offers payments for initial subscription fee and installation of the phone service – land line or a cell phone) and Lifeline ( offers monthly payments toward the bill of a basic phone services).
+This is done through Link Up (offers payments for the initial subscription fee and installation of the phone service – landline or cell phone) and Lifeline ( offers monthly payments toward the bill of basic phone services).

 Universal Service Fund helps qualifying Americans pay their phone bills in 2 ways with its Link Up and Lifeline programs:

-2. Subscribing for monthly basic phone service – Lifeline program makes payments towards monthly phone bill.
+2. Subscribing for monthly basic phone service – Lifeline program makes payments towards monthly phone bills.
 The payment can be up to $10 or more per month, depending on the state.
-On the phone bill it is showed as a discount but the payment is actually made from the Universal Service Fund on behalf of the qualifying subscriber.
+On the phone bill, it is showed as a discount but the payment is actually made from the Universal Service Fund on behalf of the qualifying subscriber.

 Supplemental Nutrition Assistance Program (Food Stamps or SNAP);